Gudfred: Failed diplomatic overtures

 Towards the end of the 8th century, the Danes and their Saxon neighbours were facing challenges from the Franks under the expansive regime of Charlemagne.
 In 798, the Saxons were defeated by the Obodrites, a West Slavic people allied to the Frankish Emperor Charlemagne, at the Battle of Bornhöved (or Schwentine River).
-A part of the Saxons' land, in Holstein north of the Elbe, was awarded to the Obodrites in 804, as a reward for their victory.
-That same year, a Frankish army penetrated as far as the Ejder (Eider), Denmark's southern boundary at the time.
+In 804, a Frankish army penetrated as far as the Ejder (Eider), Denmark's southern boundary at the time.
 In the face of these developments Gudfred promised to meet Charlemagne in person for a parley.
 After some time he appeared at Sliesthorp (Schleswig, Hedeby) with his fleet and the entire cavalry of his kingdom.
 This place marked the border between Saxony and Gudfred's realm.
 However, the king's men advised Gudfred against meeting the emperor, and he failed to appear.
 Charlemagne established a camp at Hollenstedt at the Elbe and sent an errand to Gudfred, asking him to extradite some rebels who had taken refuge in the Danish kingdom.
 Nothing is known to have come out of this, and the emperor returned to Cologne in September in the same year.

 Three years after these events, in 807, a Danish chief called Halfdan swore allegiance to Charlemagne for protection.
 He is often assumed to have been the father of the later king and pretender Harald Klak and brother of the former King Harald, which probably means that he refused to pay allegiance to Gudfred due to a dynastic contest.
 It may be that Halfdan became earl of some wealthy market towns south of the river Ejder, occupying what became known as North Frisia.
 This region later became a base for his descendants.